mcnichon/SessileTestingDA/_sources/Installation.rst.txt

 Example Problems
 -------------

-Two example problems are provided in the repository Example_Single_Image.py and Example_Multiple_Images.py, located in the Examples directory.
+Two example problems are provided in the repository ``Example_Single_Image.py`` and ``Example_Multiple_Images.py``, located in the Examples directory.
 The first example analyzes a single image utilizing all package functions except ``ef_full_analysis``.
-A snippit of the example code is provided below:
+A snippet of the example code is provided below:

 .. code-block:: python